davepinch/pinchy.cc/collections/_people/thomas-cole/The_Voyage_of_Life.md

 ---
-title: "The Voyage of Life - Wikipedia"
+title: "The Voyage of Life (en.wikipedia.org)"
 date: 2022-11-26
 type: wikipedia
 permalink: /en.wikipedia.org/wiki/The_Voyage_of_Life